andrewrk/autodoc/README.md

 * in source view, make `@imports` into links, but keep same syntax highlighting
 * include struct field names and doc comments in search query matching
 * include function parameter names and doc comments in search query matching
+* instead of logging "can't index foo because it has syntax errors" put it in the UI
+* in Walk.expr() it is missing support for asm_input/asm_output nodes
+* in renderNamespace, handle an aliasing loop
+* add a history item when clicking a search result (it already works when keyboard triggered)